jonaspleyer/cellular_raza/paper.md

 These aspects are directly related to the properties of the cells, domain, or other external interactions.
 The user selects a cellular representation, which can be built from pre-existing building blocks or fully customized bottom-up.
 `cellular_raza` utilizes macros to generate code contingent on the simulation aspects.
 It makes extensive use of generics and provides abstract numerical solvers.
 `cellular_raza` encapsulates the inherent complexity of the code generation process, yet enables users to modify the specifics of the simulation through the use of additional keyword arguments.
-Consequently, users are able to fully and deeply customize the representation and behaviour of the agents.
+Consequently, users are able to fully and deeply customize the representation and behavior of the agents.
 Each simulation aspect is abstractly formulated as a trait in Rust's type system.
 The getting-started guide provides a good entry point and explains every step from building to